 NorthWest owns a 100% interest in both the Kwanika and Stardust properties.
-The Kwanika property is situated amongst a group of 59 unpatented mineral claims covering an area of 24,152.04 ha.
+The Kwanika property comprises 59 unpatented mineral claims covering an area of 24,152.04 ha.
 The Stardust property encompasses 26 mineral claims covering 12,932.39 ha.
 Neither property is subject to any royalty terms, back-in rights, payments or any other agreements or encumbrances.